dfloer/OpenCity2k/Examples & Utilities/README.md

    - `-m`: Mayor's name, optional, uses a default.
    - `-c`: City name, optional, uses a random default.
    - `-t`: Sports team name, optional, uses a random default.

+ - `scenario_tools.py`: Command line utility to display information about a scenario.
+Also allows editing of an existing scenario, or creation of a completely new scenario.
+   - `-i`/`--input`: input .sc2 to open and generate the minimaps on.
+   - `-o`/`--output`: where to save the resulting scenario file.
+Don't specify if not creating a new scenario.
+   - `-s`/`--save-img`: Optional.
+If used, specifies a path to save a PNG version of the image from the scenario's PICT segment at.
+   - `-n`/`--new-img`: Optional.
+Specifies an image to use for the scenario's image (PICT).
+Required to create a new scenario.
+   - `-p`/`--palette`: Optional.
+Needed if loading or saving an image.
+Path to the palette file to use.
+This should be `PAL_MSTR.BMP` in all situations.
+   - `-d`/`--desc-text`: Optional, but required for scenario creation/editing.
+This is the text that shows up once the scenario is loaded, in a small window in game.
+   - `-t`/`--text`: Optional, but required for scenario creation/editing.
+This is the text that shows up in the scenario selection window.
+   - `-c`/`--conditions`: Optional, but required for scenario creation/editing.
+This specifies the 17 scenario win conditions, and all must be specified as comma separated values after the flag.
+Example: `-c 1, 63, 63, 60, 0, 0, 0, 0, 20000, 0, 0, 0, 0, 0, 0, 0, 0`.
+Values in the file format specification document.